blitzionic/Open-FinLLMs-RCOS/README.md

 # Data from FinLLMs.

-### Additionally, I use Google Sheets to record data for different models that I find by running tasks with the models on a Google Colab script and documenting how well they perform.
+### Additionally, I use Google Sheets to record data for different models that I find by running tasks with the models on a Google Colab evaluation script and documenting how well they perform.
+Each model takes around 2 hours to collect responses from the 42 tasks given.
+Most of the work I commit will most likely be benchmarking, which is shown in the sheets files provided.

+### For each model, I use Python to evaluate the efficiency.
+An example of the code I use is below:

+!python PIXIU/src/eval.py \
+    --model "hf-causal-vllm" \
+    --model_args "pretrained=meta-llama/Llama-3.2-1B-Instruct,peft=meta-llama/Llama-3.2-1B-Instruct,tokenizer=meta-llama/Llama-3.2-1B-Instruct,dtype=float16,use_fast=False,max_gen_toks=25" \
+    --tasks "flare_cra_travelinsurace" \
+    --batch_size 20000 \
+    --num_fewshot 0

 ## The models that I use include: